Donovan Peoples-Jones Player Prop Bets for NFL Week 14 | Cleveland vs. Baltimore 12/12/2021

 Matchup vs. Baltimore

-- Against the Ravens, Peoples-Jones has averaged 28 receiving yards per game in his three career matchups, 7.5 fewer than his over/under for Sunday's game.
+- In his three matchups against the Ravens, Peoples-Jones' 28 receiving yards average is 7.5 less than his over/under for Sunday's game (35.5).

 Recent Performances

-- In his Week 12 matchup with the Ravens, Peoples-Jones caught two passes for 10 yards while being targeted five times.
+- In his Week 12 matchup with the Ravens, Peoples-Jones reeled in two passes for 10 yards while being targeted five times.

-- In his last three games, Peoples-Jones' three receptions have yielded 26 yards (8.7 ypg).
-He's been targeted 10 times.
+- Peoples-Jones' stat line over his last three games shows three catches for 26 yards.
+He averaged 8.7 receiving yards per game and was targeted 10 times.

 Peoples-Jones' Cleveland Teammates